Management of the Project

 3. Comment on quality control and ethical arrangements for the project.

-4. Assist/advise the Steering Committee on those applications for which the ERP has been unable to agree a consensus decision.
+4. Assist/advise the Steering Committee on those applications for which the ERP has been unable to agree a consensus decision (see below).

 This panel comprises members nominated by each of the Eastern European governments and the sponsoring organisations.
-It meets approximately every 12 months to review histological material and to assign a consensus diagnosis for each specimen housed in the CTB.
+The Pathology Panel is responsible for the review of histological material and assignment of a consensus diagnosis for each specimen housed in the CTB.
 The Pathology Panel also reviews cases of thyroid cancer and benign disease from patients enrolled in NCI-sponsored epidemiological studies.
+New cases consented for the CTB in Ukraine and Russia are initially reviewed remotely by the Pathology Panel from high quality digital images.
+Those cases for which a consensus diagnosis cannot be reached by remote review, or which a member wishes to discuss, are flagged for review at the next meeting of the Panel.
+Meetings are scheduled every 12-18 months.
+A case will only be included in the CTB once a consensus diagnosis has been agreed.

 From time to time other subcommittees are convened to oversee specialist areas of the project.

 SOPs are used for all stages of the collection and processing of samples for the CTB.
-The SOPs are regularly reviewed and approved by the Steering Committee and are now accessible via the website to registered users.
+The SOPs are regularly reviewed and approved by the Steering Committee and are accessible to registered users.